AngleSharp/AngleSharp.Js/README.md

 Additionally this library has eventually the goal of providing a very fancy way of integrating Roslyn, scriptcs or any other C# script engine.
 In HTML files that have been parsed with a configuration that uses `WithCSharp`, scripts can be provided in using the `text/c-sharp` type.
 Such scripts will then be transformed and evaluated by the provided C# script engine.

 The transformation should set the `this` pointer to the `IWindow` instance.
 Additionally the DLR will be used.
-Finally it will be possible to also reference other libraries in the script.
+Finally, it will be possible to also reference other libraries in the script.
 The script tag might be used to include external libraries via NuGet.

 **Status** Highly experimental and most things are not implemented.